Westbury On Trym Lease Extension - Free Consultation

 A Westbury On Trym leasehold property depreciates with the years remaining on the lease.

-Westbury On Trym property with a lease extension has roughly the same value as a freehold
+Westbury On Trym property with a lease extension is almost the same value as a freehold

 Lender Requirement